Big Pigeon in Southwest Iowa

 • Co.
 B, 473rd Inf.
 Regt., 92nd Inf.
 Div., IV Corps, Fifth Army; KIA 13 Apr 1945 Hill 366, near Carrara, Tuscany, Italy.

-• Notes: The 473rd Inf.
+• Military Note: the 473rd Inf.
 Regt. was constituted in-theater in Jan 1945 from surplus anti-aircraft personnel and assigned to the 92nd Inf.
 Div. (colored) in the last several months of WWII.

 Proudly powered by Weebly